 Let’s explore what makes company core values meaningful and how to define the ones that reflect your organization best.

 Company core values shape how employees show up at work — and how work shows up for them.
-They act as a north star, guiding behavior, shaping culture, and creating a shared sense of purpose.
-And when those values are reinforced through employee recognition and rewards, employees are more likely to live them out — day in and day out.
+They act as a north star, guiding behavior, shaping culture, and creating a shared sense of purpose. nd when those values are reinforced through weekly recognition, employees are 9x more likely to feel a sense of belonging, according to our State of Recognition Report.

 Looking for inspiration?
 Here are 25 company core values that can help shape and strengthen your workplace.